 - Head south to Foggy Bottom to visit the Kennedy Center

-4. Penn Quarter and Chinatown – where to stay in DC for culture
+4. Penn Quarter and Chinatown – where to stay in DC for sightseeing

 Penn Quarter and Chinatown are two highly central areas sandwiched between the white house and capitol hill meaning it is the perfect place to learn about American History.
 These areas are popular for a huge variety of reasons including it’s sports, entertainment, museums, restaurants, bars, and shopping.
 It really does have something for everyone!